episerver/content-graph-js-sdk/decoupled-site/README.md

 2. Update graphql queries (at `graphql/` folder) matching with the changes we made to content types, as neccessary.
 3. Run `npm run generate:local` at `react-script` root folder to re-generate types in file `generated.ts`.
 4. Finally, we could update the views in `.tsx` files to match with the changes to the schema.

+### More information on OPE
+Read more on on page editing feature with ContentGraph and Optimizely CMS 12 at https://docs.developers.optimizely.com/digital-experience-platform/v1.4.0-content-graph/docs/on-page-editing-using-content-graph